 6. THE fact that Lewis had agreed to a March 1995 defence against bitter rival Riddick Bowe, and there was already talk of a superfight with Mike Tyson for the winner, suggested that McCall was being overlooked.
 Tyson, awaiting release from prison, had been told he would be granted the No.1 spot with the WBC when he was freed.
 It was reported he phoned up McCall to wish him luck for the Lewis challenge.

 7. McCALL entered the ring in a bizarre state.
-Legendary writer, and then-BN editor, described the scene: “McCall came to the ring in a condition only a shade removed from hysteria.
+The then-BN editor, legendary writer Harry Mullan described the scene: “McCall came to the ring in a condition only a shade removed from hysteria.
 I have never, in 25 years of ringsides around the world, seen a man more motivated and ready for battle.
 He was actually weeping with tension and emotion as he strode up and down the side of the ring directly above me, occasionally pausing to punch the corner padding or to stare out unseeingly into the crowd, his face contorted and eyes screwed up as tears mingled with the sweat of his dressing room warm-up.”

 8. AS Mullan observed, “Men in that state are either very dangerous or very vulnerable”.
 Unfortunately for the Briton, who picked up $3,000,000, it turned out to be the former.
 A crowd of 7,000 watched Lewis edge the opening round but the pair exchanged right hands and McCall’s seemed the stronger.
 Even so, Correa sent Lewis out with the instruction; “Go out and knock the bum out.”
 It provided a curious taster for disaster.
 Steward had taught McCall to counter Lewis’ lazy left, and when the champion amateurishly hung out his lead with his chin in the air, McCall delivered a frightful right hook over the top.
 Lennox collapsed, glassy eyed, to the canvas.